Classes

 Weekly on Zoom, 6–9pm EST

-This 4-week workshop series is a creative unlearning laboratory for artists of all kinds, designed to help you reject perfectionism, reconnect with play, explore new territory, and build sustainable creative habits of your own invention.
-Ideal if you’re feeling stuck, inconsistent, or disconnected from your creative practice.
+This 4-week workshop series is a creative unlearning laboratory open to artists of all kinds, designed to help you reject perfectionism and impostor syndrome, reconnect with play, explore new territory, and build sustainable creative habits of your own invention.

 Part open studio, part collective inquiry, these sessions focus on exploration over evaluation.
 Through hands-on exercises, group discussions, and a non-judgmental environment, we’ll examine the assumptions we’ve inherited about creativity and artistic identity; especially those shaped by colonial, cultural, and intellectual histories.